Roasted Tomato Basil Soup

 Made from fresh tomatoes, this easy Roasted Tomato Basil Soup recipe is homemade at its BEST.
 It’s a healthy fresh tomato soup that is dairy-free and gluten-free.
 Discover how to make a vegan soup creamy!

 What better recipe for summer than homemade easy tomato basil soup?
-And I’m talking tomato soup with fresh tomatoes.
-A roasted tomato soup with garden-fresh basil that tastes like a bountiful harvest.
+And I’m talking tomato soup with fresh tomatoes—a roasted tomato soup with garden-fresh basil that tastes like a bountiful harvest.

 So romantic, right?